jaketerry28/bubbleSort/README.md

 **What is Bubble Sort?**

 Bubble sort is a sorting algorithim where the largest values will "bubble" to the top.
 This algorithim repeatly goes through a list, comparing adjacent values, then swapping them if they are out of order until completion of the sort.
+This program will utilize pointers in order to pass by reference
 # Table of Contents

 We will need 3 functions: